Industry executives in 1968 recognized the public relations value of LNG fueling a land speed record.

 National pride was often at stake as British, American, French, Belgian, German, and Italian teams fielded competing machines.
-The first record was set by a Frenchman in 1898.
-Count Gaston De Chasseloup-Laubat, driving an electric powered car, achieved 39.24 mph.
+The world’s first land speed record was set by a Frenchman in 1898.
+Count Gaston De Chasseloup-Laubat, driving an electric-powered car, achieved 39.24 mph.

 Jet Propellant 4 (JP-4), the U.S. Air Force’s primary jet fuel until the late 1990s, offered a powerful blend of kerosene and naphtha.
-On the Bonneville Salt Flats in 1963, the fuel proved to be as good on the ground as it was in the air.
+On Utah’s Bonneville Salt Flats in 1963, the fuel proved to be as good on the ground as it was in the air.

-In August of 1963, the Spirit of America, a radical new design created by Craig Breedlove, used a $500 surplus jet engine that burned this kerosene-based JP-4 to run 407.45 mph.
+In August 1963, the Spirit of America, a radical new design created by Craig Breedlove, used a $500 surplus jet engine that burned this kerosene-based JP-4 to run 407.45 mph.

 However, just nine months later, Art Arfons, a drag racer from Ohio, took the land record after clocking 434 mph with his Green Monster using JP-4 in an afterburner-equipped jet engine.

 Not to be outdone, Breedlove soon returned to Bonneville with his Spirit of America and pushed to a new record of 526 mph.
 Arfons in turn responded with a run 10 mph faster.
 And so it went over three years of competition.